Go beyond goals — here’s how to create intentions for the new year that you'll actually keep.

-As this challenging year winds down, it’s safe to say that we are all looking forward to 2022.
-While the new year often feels ripe with opportunity, we all know more than ever life doesn’t always go according to plan — even in "normal" years.
+While the new year often feels ripe with opportunity, you're likely well aware that life doesn’t always go according to plan — even in "normal" (read: non-pandemic) years.

-Case in point: Studies show 45 percent of Americans usually set New Year's Resolutions — but a mere 8 percent of people actually end up reaching those goals.
-The problem?
+Case in point: Studies show 41 percent of Americans usually set New Year's resolutions — but a mere 9 percent of people actually end up reaching those goals, according to Inc. The problem?
 Shooting for ambitious new goals without a strategy often sets you up for failure.
 You likely get so excited about the end goal that you forget about the steps you need to take to actually get there.

 Plus, popular New Year’s resolutions often involve huge lifestyle changes, like cutting out entire food groups, altering your sleep schedule or putting major physical stress on your body.
 But as soon as you skip a morning workout or you experience an unexpected wrench in your plans, you may feel like giving up completely.
-And the statistics above prove that many of us do.
+And the statistic above shows that many folks do.
+(Hey, it happens!)

 Luckily, there’s a better way to take on those New Year's resolutions.
 Read through these research-backed tips and get ready to achieve all the things you want this year.

-Take a moment to reflect on the many highs and lows this year brought, and give yourself some well deserved recognition for getting through it all.
-“Sometimes life is tough — there’s no way around it,” as Pilin Anice, Health Coach and yoga teacher, reminds us.
+Take a moment to reflect on the many highs and lows this year brought, and give yourself some well-deserved recognition for getting through it all.
+“Sometimes life is tough — there’s no way around it,” says Pilin Anice, health coach and yoga teacher.
 “You can honor your feelings, but there’s a way to find gratitude for challenges too, as they will help propel us towards growth.”
-By starting from a place of gratitude, you recognize that your past and present make way for your future.
+By starting from a place of gratitude, you can recognize that your past and present make way for your future.

-Once you've come up with your BIG, audacious goals (we recommend three to five), break them down into smaller steps or habits.
+Once you've come up with your big, audacious goals (pros recommend three to five), break them down into smaller steps or habits.
 You might have heard of "SMART" goal setting, which stands for: specific, measurable, attainable, realistic and time-bound.
 Basically, the takeaway from this acronym is to give your goals plenty of details and deadlines.